splunk/public-o11y-docs/apm/db-query-perf/db-perf-reference.rst

    * - ``db.sql.table``
      - string
-     - Table in the database
+     - Table in the database (SQL only)

    * - ``db.system``
      - string